arantespp/arantespp.com/posts/books/building-insanely-great-products.md

 When you do your company vs. company competitive comparison and analysis, do it in SPICES.

 1. What is their Strategy?
-1. What are their Process?
+1. What is their Process?
 1. What Information do they have?
 1. Who are their Customers, and are they satisfied?
 1. How good and how well trained are their Employees?